Family Food on the Table

 Today's recipe for baked mushroom rice casserole is one I've loved since I was a kid.

 I remember the first time my mom made it.
-It was just the two of us; I guess my dad and brother were out.
+It was just the two of us; I guess my dad and brother were gone that night.

 But I took one bite and changed my tune immediately.